sensu/uchiwa/README.md

 - `user` - String: The username of the Uchiwa dashboard.
 Leave empty for none.
 - `pass` - String: The password of the Uchiwa dashboard.
 Leave empty for none.
 - `refresh` - Integer: Determines the interval to pull the Sensu APIs, in seconds.
 The default value is *5*.

-## Docker

-This application comes pre-packaged in a docker container for easy deployment.

-Make a config.json file for the application, and then launch the uchiwa container with the config mounted as a volume.

-    # Create a folder that will be mount as a volume to the Docker container
-    mkdir ~/uchiwa-config
-    # Copy your uchiwa config into this last folder
-    cp ~/uchiwa/config.json ~/uchiwa-config/config.json
-    # Start Docker container.
-It will listen on port 3000 by default
-    docker run -d -p 3000:3000 -v ~/uchiwa-config:/config uchiwa/uchiwa

 ## Health
 You may easily monitor Uchiwa and the Sensu API endpoints with the **/health** page.